jdreaver/postgres-experiments/README.md

 ## TODO

+Minor cleanups:
+- Make interface for StateBackend, have `etcd` be an implementation, and move etcd code into `etcd.go`
+- Make file for daemon-specific logic outside of main
+  - Daemon loop is way too nested, ugh.
+Functions will be nicer because we can return errors and early exit.
+- Clean up `node_state`
+  - Give it better name, like `observed-state`
+  - Only store data we need
+  - Don't just copy names from `pg_stat_*` tables.
+Give names semantic meaning.

 Have pgdaemon configure replica and start postgres instead of doing it with startup scripts.
 Seed desired state in etcd somehow and use that when booting.
 - Seed state should be cluster state (e.g. `primary: pg0, replicas: [pg1, pg2]`).
 First elected leader will turn that into desired node state.
 - Maybe ensure pgdaemon runs as postgres user, with privileges to start/stop postgres.service and pgbouncer.service